wwt/testing-file-io-junit/README.md

 - What happens when the source file is not readable?
 - What happens when I provide a directory as the destination?

-For the sake of this little program, I decided when possible we should fail fast when possible with an `IllegalArgumentException`; otherwise, if something exceptional happens, let the IOException be thrown.

-If you'd like to see how these tests are implemented, visit the [GitHub](https://github.com/wwt/testing-file-io-junit) repository.
+If you'd like to see how these tests are implemented, visit the [GitHub](https://github.com/wwt/testing-file-io-junit/blob/8fd893daef907e33933dbd60a5e59eef25c6448b/src/test/java/com/wwt/testing/files/TextFileTransformerTest.java) repository.

 ### Help!
 I'm stuck on JUnit4!

-JUnit4's @Rules should be avoided whenever possible, as JUnit5 has adopted an extension based approach to replace rules.
+JUnit4's `@Rules` should be avoided whenever possible, as JUnit5 has adopted an extension based approach to replace rules.

-That said, if your team has some technical reason to stay on JUnit4, you're in luck too.
-JUnit4 comes bundled with the `TemporaryFolder` rule, which can manage temporary files for you.
+That said, if your team has some technical reason to stay on JUnit4, you are in luck too.
+JUnit4 comes bundled with the `TemporaryFolder` rule, which can also clean up temporary files for you.

 To use the rule, declare a public field that is a new instance of `TemporaryFolder` annotated with `@Rule`.
 Use that field to create folders or files as necessary.
 These files will be tracked and removed after each test completes.